 Achim Tang (DE) double bass

 Aref Toloei (IR/AU) tar

 Yavuz Uydu (AU) oud

 Chris Vine (BR) guitar, bass, keyboards, electronics, and voice.

-The album is licensed as Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International.
+It is intended that Oceans between Sound will be licensed Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International.